bmoeskau/Extensible/README.md

     <!-- Include your app and any other app-specific files -->
     <script type="text/javascript" src="MyApp.js"></script>

-## Upgrading from Extensible 1.x to 1.5
+## Upgrading from Extensible 1.x to 1.5+

 Nothing about the Extensible API changed between 1.x and 1.5 except the naming/namespacing and organization of classes.
 No new functionality was introduced that was not directly relevant to supporting Ext 4.0.
-Because of this upgrading should not be difficult, but since almost every single class was renamed and/or reorganized (to be more consistent with Ext 4 and also to provide support for dynamic loading), you may find it initially tedious to get existing application code back up and running under Extensible 1.5.
+Because of this upgrading should not be difficult, but since almost every single class was renamed and/or reorganized (to be more consistent with Ext 4 and also to provide support for dynamic loading), you may find it initially tedious to get existing application code back up and running under Extensible 1.5+.

 To ease this transition there is a compatibility file in the `/lib` folder called `extensible-1.0-compat.js` that provides all of the necessary class aliases to get Extensible 1.x code working under 1.5+.
-Simply include it right after your existing `extensible-all[-debug].js` include.
+Simply include it right after your existing `extensible-all[-debug].js` reference.
 You should eventually update your own code with the new class names so that you can remove the compatibility file, but it will not hurt anything to run with it as needed.

 ## Additional Help

 For questions about using Extensible, or to report bugs, visit the [Extensible forums](http://ext.ensible.com/forum/).

-We also have [premium support subscriptions](http://ext.ensible.com/store/) available if you need access to more direct assistance.
+We also have [premium support subscriptions](http://ext.ensible.com/store/) available if you need more direct assistance, or would like to help support the project's continued development.